-What is a water cooler chat?
-In our online context, it’s an informal conversation —“not” a presentation — among distance learning colleagues who are visiting with one another around a virtual water cooler.
+What is a USDLA water cooler chat?
+It’s an informal conversation — NOT a presentation — among distance learning colleagues who are visiting with one another around a virtual water cooler.

 “In a learning organization, employees continually create, acquire, and transfer knowledge – helping their company adapt to the unpredictable faster than rivals can.” – -David Garvin, author of Learning in Action